 Food and Drink

 The best food with the best view will be at the Cliff Restaurant at the St Brides Spa Hotel on the cliff above the harbour.
-Down in the village there are a number of choices including The Mermaid on the Strand, a great upstairs family-friendly restaurant or Marina Fish & Chips where your fish is cooked to order.
+Down in the village, there are a number of choices including The Beachside Barbecue, a great upstairs family-friendly restaurant or Marina Fish & Chips where your fish is cooked to order.

 The Captains Table is a pub with an extensive menu.